 Any revenue generated by VAWA subaward activities is considered program income.
-DOJ CVSSD must give prior approval for a sub-recipient to apply the addition method to program income.
-Sub-recipients do not need DOJ CVSSD permission to earn program income if they choose to apply the deduction method.
+Subrecipients choosing to generate program income with VAWA subaward activities must apply the deduction method.
 Please see the CVSSD Program Income Policy on the DOJ CVSSD website for further explanation of program income and DOJ CVSSD procedures and policies.